ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 Self-made: Middle-class or poor upbringing without an inheritance or financial support

-Overall, 10% defined themselves as coming from Legacy wealth, while 15% fell into the Head start category, the latter rising to 37% in China.
-Another 20% said they were Upwardly mobile, while only 6% defined themselves as an Inheritor.
-By far the largest share fell into the Self-made category at 49%, albeit standing at only 17% among the Chinese response
+Across both quarters so far, 11% have defined themselves as coming from Legacy wealth, while 16% fell into the Head start category, the latter rising to 33% in China.
+Another 20% said they were Upwardly mobile, while only 8% defined themselves as an Inheritor.
+By far the largest share fell into the Self-made category (46%), albeit standing at only 15% among the Chinese response.
+Q3 had a slightly higher share of self-made respondents (49% vs 42%), but there was otherwise minimal quarterly variance on this metric.

 GLAM 5-YEAR